-The concept of living aboard a sailboat and traveling the world is becoming more and more popular.
+The concept of living aboard a sailboat and traveling the world is becoming increasingly popular.
 There are more ways to make money nomadically and an abundance of resources to help novice sailors obtain the skills and confidence to make their wildest dreams come true.
 So, what does it really take to sail around the world?

-Let’s dive into the legalities, best types of sailboats, and qualifications you’ll need to start your grand adventure.
+Letโs dive into the legalities, best types of sailboats, and qualifications youโll need to start your adventure at sea.

 Do You Want to Sail Around the World?

-First thing’s first: Do you actually want to sail around the world?
-Yes, the concept of waking up to stunning sunrises over the ocean and sipping cocktails on the stern of a boat sounds amazing to most.
-But it’s important to remember that living on a sailboat is not an easy lifestyle in any way.
+First things first: Do you actually want to sail around the world?
+Yes, the concept of waking up to stunning sunrises over the ocean and sipping a drink on the stern of a boat sounds amazing to most.
+But itโs important to remember that living on a sailboat is not an easy lifestyle in any way.

-Unless you grew up on a sailboat, you’ll have to make major adjustments when adapting to this new way of life.
+Unless you grew up on a sailboat, youโll have to make major adjustments when adapting to this new way of life.
 For example, living minimally is absolutely essential.
-You’ll need to balance projects on the boat with other priorities like a work schedule.
-And you’ll have to give up a certain amount of privacy if you’re sailing with other people.
-However, if your wanderlust is so strong that none of this matters to you, this lifestyle might be for you!
+Youโll need to balance projects on the boat with other priorities, like a work schedule.
+And youโll have to give up a certain amount of privacy if youโre sailing with other people.
+However, if your wanderlust is so strong enough, you can work around the challenges and enjoy all the benefits this lifestyle has to offer.

 How Long Does It Take to Sail Around the World?

-This depends on a variety of factors, including how thoroughly you want to explore your surroundings, the weather you encounter, and in which direction you sail.
-To put things into perspective, the world record for sailing around the world is 40 days.
-This was done by Francis Joyon and a crew of six on Trimaran IDEC 3.
+This depends on various factors, including how thoroughly you want to explore your surroundings, the weather you encounter, and in which direction you sail.
+To put things into perspective, the world record for sailing around the world is just under 41 days.
+Francis Joyon and his 6-member crew have held this record since 2017, when they completed their sail on a Trimaran IDEC 3.

-But unless you’re trying to beat the world record, your trip will probably be significantly longer.
-If you’re interested in sailing nonstop around the world, it will most likely take you around 100 days.
-However, if you actually want to stop and explore your surroundings, replenish your provisions, and relax a bit, you’ll probably want to plan for around 3 to 10 years of sailing.
+But unless youโre trying to beat the world record, your trip will likely be significantly longer.
+If youโre interested in sailing nonstop around the world, it will most likely take you around 100 days, depending on the size of your crew.
+However, if you plan to stop and explore your place along the way, replenish your provisions, and relax a bit, youโll probably want to plan for around 3 to 10 years of sailing.

 Can You Legally Sail Around the World?

 Yes, you can legally sail around the world.
-However, some jurisdictions require legal documentation, such as proof of boat ownership and a visa when entering another country’s port.
-You’ll also want to make sure you’re in the appropriate type of boat.
+However, some jurisdictions require legal documentation, including proof of boat ownership and a visa, when entering another countryโs port.
+Youโll also want to make sure youโre in the appropriate type of boat.
 Sailing through the Caribbean is very different than sailing through the Indian Ocean.

 What Size Sailboat Do You Need to Sail Around the World?

-This will depend on a variety of factors, including the route you plan on taking, the number of people on your boat, and the supplies you’ll be taking with you.
-In general, the best sailboat size is anywhere between 35 and 45 feet.
-Anything smaller may not be able to handle the provisions you’ll need, and it would probably be quite uncomfortable.
-Anything bigger may be cumbersome and expensive.
+This will depend on various factors, including the route you plan on taking, the number of people on your boat, and the supplies you take with you.
+In general, the best sailboat size is between 35 and 45 feet.
+Anything smaller may not be able to handle the provisions youโll need, and it would probably be quite uncomfortable.
+Anything bigger may be cumbersome. more expensive and more difficult to sail.

 What Qualifications Do You Need to Sail Around the World?

-The first qualification is obvious: you’ll need to know how to operate your sailboat.
-You don’t necessarily need a license unless you plan on chartering a vessel.
-This is simply because charter companies want to know that you’re a competent sailor before they hand over their expensive boat.
-Nevertheless, if you’re like most people sailing around the world, you’re probably using your own boat.
+The first qualification is obvious: youโll need to know how to operate your sailboat.
+You donโt necessarily need a license unless you plan on chartering a vessel.
+Charter companies want to know that youโre a competent sailor before they hand over their expensive boat.
+Nevertheless, if youโre like most people sailing around the world, youโre probably using your own boat.

 Moreover, some countries, such as the United States and Australia, require resident powerboat owners to have a license in a particular state.
-More often than not, this requirement doesn’t apply to sailboats.
+However, this requirement doesnโt usually apply to sailboats.

-However, because you’ll visit many different ports all over the world, you may want to consider getting an internationally recognized license.
-This helps in case anyone asks for proof of competence.
+Since youโll likely visit many different ports all over the world, you may want to consider getting an internationally recognized license.
+This helps in case you are asked for proof of competence.
 The most widely accepted licenses are the International Certificate of Competency and the International Sailing License and Credentials.

 How Do You Start Sailing Around the World?

-Below we discuss how you can obtain the skills and experience needed before you set sail on your own.
-Let’s take a look.
+What skills and experience are needed before you set sail on your own?

 Crew on Sailboats